linode/manager/CODE_CONVENTIONS.md

 Is my data sourced from Redux state or is it being requested on `componentDidMount`?

 If your data is being sourced from Redux state, it's safe to assume that the data is being pre-loaded on app mount.
 But not just some of the data - ALL of the data.
-A pattern we have adopted is to request every single page of entities for data that we are storing is Redux.
+A pattern we have adopted is to request every single page of entities for data that we are storing in Redux.
 Because of this, there is a possibility that there may be more than 100 items in the slice of Redux state.
-Which leads us to the first solution
+Which leads us to the first solution...

 #### Paginating Data Sourced From Redux